Fixed Price vs Day Rate: Which Is Better in 2026?

 • Simple to explain and easy to quote

-• Protects you if the job turns out to be more complicated than expected
+• Protects you if the job is more complicated than expected

-• Works well when the full scope of work isn’t clear upfront
+• Works well when the full scope isn't clear upfront

 • Good for jobs with unknown variables — old properties, hidden pipework, structural surprises